The Coldest Game: Plot

-The next day Agent White visits Mansky’s room, which is now shown to be bugged by the Soviets.
-He tells Mansky that someone may approach him in Soviet uniform that he can trust, who has a scar at the back of his right hand.
-Before Agent White can say anymore, he dies in Mansky’s arms, poisoned.
-Mansky calls Agent Stone, who asks Mansky why Agent White came into his room.
-Mansky says the room is bugged, but Agent Stone tells him the room is clean.
-Mansky becomes distraught, so Stone takes him to the US embassy on medical grounds, where they try to brief him on the latest in Cuba.
+The next day Agent White visits Mansky’s Soviet-bugged room.
+He says Gift will approach him, a trustworthy man in a Soviet uniform with a scar on the back of his right hand, he then dies in Mansky’s arms, poisoned.

+Mansky calls Agent Stone, who asks him why Agent White visited him.
+Also he says the room is bugged, but she insists the room is clean.
+Mansky becomes distraught, so Stone takes him to the US embassy on medical grounds, where they brief him on the latest in Cuba.
 The third game is considered a draw due to his feigned illness.

-The agents tell Mansky about John Gift, a code name for a high ranking Soviet officer who is a spy, who only Agent White was working with.
-He was going to deliver the blueprints for the warheads in Cuba, but the Soviets stung the Americans in Moscow with the assistance of a spy within the Americans; given Gift was coming to Warsaw for the tournament, the chess game is in fact a game within a game, Gift searching for an opportunity to provide critical information to the Americans regarding Soviet capabilities and intentions in Cuba.
-Gift knows he can trust Mansky, as clearly he cannot be a spy.
-Agent Stone tells Mansky he needs to get the microfilm of the blueprints from Gift, hidden within a champagne cork.
-To do this, Mansky has to make the next game a draw, so the Soviet delegation comes to the after-match social event.
+'John Gift' is a high ranking Soviet officer and spy, whose only contact was Agent White.
+He was about to deliver the blueprints for the warheads bound for Cuba earlier (but the Soviets were tipped off by a mole, and stung the Americans).
+As Gift was coming to Warsaw for the tournament, the chess game is in fact a game within a game, so he can slip the Americans critical information about Soviet capabilities and intentions in Cuba.

+Gift knows he can trust Mansky, so Agent Stone tells him he will get the blueprints' microfilm from him, hidden in a champagne cork.
+Therefore Mansky has to make the next game a draw, so the Soviet delegation comes to the after-match social event.

-General Krutov explains to one of his staff that Americans call a democracy one in which they discriminate against women and Black peoples, and perpetuate social inequality between the rich and the worker, and force poorer nations to give away their riches to the USA, waging war against those who do not follow the American model by nationalising their industries.
-Mansky's relates to Agent Stone on their return to the hotel his prior assistance to Robert Oppenheimer and the Manhattan Project, which birthed the profoundly destructive power of nuclear weapons into human hands, for which he remains regretful.
+General Krutov tells a staff member that American democracy discriminates against women and Blacks, and perpetuates social economic inequality, forcing poorer nations to give the USA their riches, waging war against those who don't.
+Mansky tells Agent Stone about his regrettable aid in helping Robert Oppenheimer and the Manhattan Project to create nuclear weapons.

-During the fourth game, Mansky looks to the audience often during the game, his thinking obviously not on the game, speculating who might be John Gift.
-In a break period, he goes to the lobby toilets to drink some of the hidden alcohol whereupon General Krutov’s staff member enters his cubicle and hands him a cork.
-Agent Stone then enters the cubicle, and tells Mansky to keep the cork despite Mansky offering it to her.
-Then both she and the other Soviet are attacked and killed in the toilet by a man in Soviet uniform.
+During the fourth game, Mansky looks to the audience often during the game, obviously distracted, speculating who might be John Gift.
+In a break he goes to the lobby toilets to have a drink from a bottle hidden in a stall, whereupon Krutov's staff member enters his cubicle and hands him a cork.
+Agent Stone then enters the same stall, telling Mansky to keep the cork despite his offering it to her, as the bell rings indicating the break in chess play is over.
+Then both she and the Soviet exit the stall and are killed by Gift, who is wearing a Soviet uniform.
+From under the stall door where Mansky is attempting to hide, Mansky watches Gift find a syringe in Stone's handbag.
+Gift confronts Mansky directly and tells him Agent Stone was going to use the syringe contents on Mansky.